 My graduate work at Columbia was in Shakespeare, a subject I taught happily for forty years.
 I became seriously interested in women’s issues when I started teaching at Scripps, a women’s college, and began working up courses on women.
 My first book, The Woman’s Part: Feminist Criticism of Shakespeare (University of Illinois Press, 1980), an anthology I co-edited with two other women, looked at Shakespeare from a feminist perspective.
 We were among the first to take this approach to such a canonical author.

-I then found myself writing on women novelists and feminist theory, and this issued into the next few books: Making a Difference, an anthology I co-edited with Coppelia Kahn (Methuen, 1985, reissued Routledge, 2002) and Changing Subjects: The Making of Feminist Criticism, co-edited with Kahn (Routledge, 1993, reissued 2012), a collection of essays by second wave feminists describing how they became feminist scholars.
+I then found myself writing on women novelists and feminist theory, and this issued into the next few books: Making a Difference, an anthology I co-edited with Coppelia Kahn (Methuen, 1985, reissued Routledge, 2002) and Changing Subjects: The Making of Feminist Criticism, co-ed Kahn (Routledge, 1993, reissued 2012), a collection of essays by second wave feminists describing how they became feminist scholars.
 It was exciting to be a part of early feminist scholarship; we felt giddy with the possibility of change.
 Little did we know.

 Of the dozens of articles I published in scholarly journals such as Signs, Contemporary Literature, Renaissance Drama, Studies in English Literature, many have been reprinted in anthologies and collections (as in Blackwell’s Shakespeare: An Anthology of Criticism and Theory, 1945-2000, ed.
 Ross McDonald, 2004).